 - have a core of keratin that may look like a horn or scale in the center of the bump

-- are more common in light-skinned people and older adults
+- are more common people with light skin and older adults

+Bacterial infections are the most common cause of skin abscesses.
 Your body reacts to the bacteria by sending white blood cells to the infection site.
-As tissue around the area dies, a hole forms.
-Pus, made up of white blood cells, bacteria, and dead skin and tissue, fill the hole, causing an abscess.
+As tissue around the area dies, a hole forms and pus fills the hole, which causes an abscess.

 - have a firm membrane surrounding them